noini/optional/README.md

 ### has()

-With has() method you can check if Optional payload meets requirement(s).
+Has() method can be used to check if Optional payload meets requirement(s).

 **Null payload**